Explore the key differences between CFD brokers and retail prop firms, including risk, capital requirements, and trading strategies for traders.

 Special Considerations for U.S. Traders

-The Commodity Exchange Act framework and CFTC enforcement actions effectively keep retail CFDs out of the U.S. market.
+The Commodity Exchange Act framework and related enforcement activity effectively keep retail CFDs out of the U.S. market.
 Retail prop evaluations are typically simulated and not overseen like broker-dealers; oversight varies.
 Understand that for futures, effective “leverage” is margin-based and can change with volatility per exchange/FCM policies.

 Matching Your Goals with the Right Model